felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 * [Legend of Zelda and Super Metroid Crossover Randomizer](https://samus.link/): Mix Zelda and Super Metroid in a single randomized adventure.
 It's great.

+  For more suggestions, have a look at this video from My Life in Gaming: [Useful ROM Hacks for Retro Games - Restorations, Fan Translations, Colorizations](https://www.youtube.com/watch?v=SFN972KabBQ)

 {{< figure src="/img/lawnmower.png" position="center" caption="Have fun, may you make interesting discoveries!" >}}